equalitie/Caislean/doc/intro.md

 - `suricata` (_broken_): Suricata Intrusion Detection System (IDS), to produce warnings in case of network-based attacks;
-- `usermin` (_work in progress_): web-based usermin software to allow users to perform;
+- `usermin` (_work in progress_): web-based usermin software to allow users to perform basic customization of their account;
-- `wordpress`: Wordpress installation and its configuration for ngins and PHP-FPM.
+- `wordpress`: Wordpress installation and its configuration for nginx and PHP-FPM.